[et_pb_column type=”4_4″][et_pb_text admin_label=”Text”]

 I began birding the Nome eco-region in 1998.
 I have been leading small-group birding trips to Nome’s eco-region since 2002.
 My trips include wildlife watching as well, providing a relaxed experience.
 We stay on the bird until everyone has a chance to observe it.
 At each sighting, we take time for birders to collaborate using the available field guides.
 Our visit will not be a high-speed tour with no time for field collaboration or in-town Nome cultural experiences.

-The field trips are limited to 4 birders to maintain comfortable spacing for a small-group which Yellowbilled Tours has established for Nome.
-The vehicle used is a Ford four-door dual cab vehicle, that allows each birder a speedy and comfortable entrance and exit and plenty of window viewing area.
-This vehicle allows comfort and convenience on the rough, unpaved roads.
-You will not be crowded together as occurs in the 12-passenger vans.
+The field trips are limited to 6 birders to maintain comfortable spacing for a small group that Yellowbilled Tours have established for Nome.
+The vehicle used is a Ford four-door dual cab or a 10-passenger van vehicle, allowing each birder a speedy and comfortable entrance and exit and plenty of window viewing area.
+This vehicle allows comfort and convenience on rough, unpaved roads.

-The small group will provide you a comfortable and very personalized birding experience.
-Our lodging is a modern motel with clean rooms and private baths.
-The weather will be mild for Nome—ranging from 30 to near 60 degrees—but will require layers of clothing for maximum comfort.
+The small group will provide a comfortable and personalized birding experience.
+Our lodging is a modern lodge with clean rooms and private baths.
+The weather will be mild for Nome—ranging from 30 to 55 degrees—but will require layers of clothing for maximum comfort.

 Road to Kigluaik Mountains, outside Nome, Alaska

 Each morning after breakfast, we’ll pick up our own individual lunches.
 Dinners will be a hot meal of your choice in Nome.
-Cost of meals is not included in our price.
+The cost of meals is not included in our price.

-Evening of Arrival: I will pick you up at the Nome Airport.
-You’ll have you pre-registered in your room, then we go to dinner as a group.
+An evening of Arrival: I will pick you up at the Nome Airport.
+You’ll have your pre-registered in your room.
+Then we go to dinner as a group.
 During dinner, I’ll review the required trip safety protocols.
-After dinner we’ll begin birding along the Bering Sea, Nome Harbor, Nome and Sewage Ponds.
+After dinner, we’ll begin birding along the Bering Sea, Nome Harbor, Nome and Sewage Ponds.
 We can expect to see American Tree Sparrow, Chestnut-collared Longspur, Red-necked Loon and Red-necked Phalarope, up to three species of Gulls, possibly three species of Jaeger, Aleutian Terns, possible Bar-tailed Godwit and both Pacific and American Plover—all in breeding plumage.

 Day 1 Safety Lagoon and Council Road: We’ll spend the morning hours carefully searching the shorelines, lagoons, and ponds near the inlet from the Bering Sea for rarities such as Arctic Loon, Black-legged Kittiwake, Slaty-backed Gull, possible Common, Steller’s and Spectacled Eider, as well as the many resident shorebirds and terns.
 In 2014, we had King Eider on the beach.
 Then we will drive on dirt roads toward Council, a small fishing village in the interior, searching along the way for Northern Shrike, Rough-legged Hawk, Redpolls, Yellow Wagtail, and Gray-cheeked Thrush.
 In past years, we have also had White Wagtail and White-winged Crossbill on this road.
 This area represents the northern boreal forest limit on the Seward Peninsula and should also yield Varied Thrush, Boreal Chickadee, Rusty Blackbird and other spruce forest/alpine species.
 In 2011, we found a male singing Harris’s Sparrow in Council.
 In 2012, we discovered Bohemian Waxwings—very rare birds for the region.
 In 2014, we had Slate colored Junco- another bird rare considerably north of its breeding range.

 Day 3 Taylor and Kougarok Roads: We drive along the 72-mile Kougarok Road into the high tundra and mountains of Seward Peninsula in search of nesting Whimbrel, Wandering Tattler, several nesting-plumage sandpiper species, Black and Ruddy Turnstone, Semipalmated Plover, Red Fox Sparrow, and Northern Shrike.
-At roads end is Coffee Dome a large, sloped mountain.
-This is where the Bristle-thighed Curlew nest and is our best chance to see using scopes.
-This area also has potential for Bluethroat, Gyrfalcon, Blackpoll Warbler, and Northern Waterthrush among others.
-We’ll watch (carefully) for Grizzly Bear, Muskox, and Moose.
+At road’s end is Coffee Dome, a large, sloped mountain.
+This is where the Bristle-thighed Curlew nest and is our best chance to see it.
+This area also has potential for Bluethroat, Gyrfalcon, Blackpoll Warbler, and Northern Waterthrush.
+We’ll watch (carefully) for Grizzly Bears, Muskox, and Moose.

-The total cost of the four-day Nome field trip is $3600.00.
-There is no single supplement.
+The total cost of the four-day Nome field trip is for a couple is $3600.00 each, and a single is $3900.00.
 The trip cost does not include airfare or meals.
 A $1,600.00 deposit is required upon registration.
-The balance of $2000.00, is due March 23, 2023 for all trips.
-If you cancel, a $600.00 administration fee will be charged if you cancel within 60 days after you register.
+The balance is due March 23, 2024, for all trips.
+If you cancel up to 60 days prior to the trip start date, a $800.00 administration fee will be charged.
 If you cancel after the balance is paid, there can be no refund unless a replacement is found.
+YBT is not responsible for finding a replacement.

-Nome Field trip Group 2: This field trip starting on the evening of May 27st, 2023 with you arriving on the evening flight from Anchorage.
-I will pick you up in the Nome Airport.
+Nome Field Trip Group 2: This field trip starts on the evening of June 1, 2024, with you arriving on the evening flight from Anchorage.
+I will pick you up at the Nome Airport.
 You can go directly to your room and then join a meet-and-greet dinner, after which the birding begins.
-You will leave Nome as a group on the afternoon flight to Anchorage.
+You will leave Nome as a group on the afternoon flight to Anchorage on June 5, 2024.

 Clients reflections of the Nome Field trip June 2021.
 BY Dede of Somona Cal.
 June 5,2021 Thanks so much for a memorable trip.
 You did an excellent job.
 I look forward to future adventures with Yellowbilled Tours.